Arizona Supreme Court upholds Medicaid expansion

 But Chief Justice Scott Bales, writing for the court, said the assessment does not fit within the legal definition of what is a “tax” subject to the supermajority requirement.

-And the justices also rejected Sandefur’s arguments that even if the assessment is imposed by Betlach, the authorization for him to do that should have been approved by a two-thirds vote in the first place.
+And the justices also rejected Sandefur’s arguments that even if the assessment is imposed by the director, the authorization for the director should have been approved by a two-thirds vote in the first place.
 The justices said that’s not the way the constitution is worded.

 Sandefur blasted the ruling, calling it “a major blow to taxpayer rights.”